Study medical education and find your future as a Medical Educator.

 - Principles of Assessment in Medical Education (20 credits)

 - Simulation for Healthcare Education and Practice (20 credits)

 The two core modules establish principles of teaching, learning and assessment.
 Each module is 12 weeks long and our modules will have start dates in January, May or September of each year.
-The new SHEP module will become available for students to take from January 2019 and will probably run once a year subject to demand.
+The SHEP module will become available for students to take from January 2020 and will probably run once a year subject to demand.